bayrambinbir/Mern-GoalSetterApp/frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## npm downloads

+- npm i axios react-toastify (for the frontend folder)
+- npm i -D concurrently (This package is to run front end and back end concurrently)

 ## Available Scripts

 In the project directory, you can run: